-This guy is, apparently, very happy with the results, and talks highly of the platform.
-After some research, we found out he's just an actor hired off a freelance marketplace called Fiverr.
+This guy is, apparently, very happy with the results and talks highly of the platform.
+After some research, we discovered he’s just an actor hired off a freelance marketplace called Fiverr.

 Conclusion – Is Clout Pay a Scam?

-Clout Pay most definitely is a scam.
-The website is all about using fake payment screenshots, fake testimonials, and false income claims to get people to sign up.
+Clout Pay is most definitely a scam.
+The website uses fake payment screenshots, fake testimonials, and false income claims to get people to sign up.

-Not only that, they will never send any payouts even if you're eligible to receive a paycheck for the efforts you've put into your promotions.
-The moment you ask for a payout, they will mark your visitors as fraudulent, and instantly terminate your account.
+Not only that, they will never send any payouts even if you’re eligible to receive a paycheck for the efforts you’ve put into your promotions.
+When you ask for a payout, they will mark your visitors as fraudulent and instantly terminate your account.

 Looking To Make Your First Dollar Online?

 We got your back.
 If you’re looking to work from home, we can help you get started in the right direction.
 Affiliate marketing is one of our favorite business models, and for a good reason.
 It can help you achieve financial, location, and time-freedom in time.

 Our top recommendation has helped hundreds of people escape their 9-5 day jobs and has helped them earn a realistic 4-5 figure per month online.
 It has been going strong for more than a decade now, and the strategies have stood the test of time.